 STEP 2: USER FLOW

-One priority when I was brought onto the Loki team was improving their on-boarding process.
+One priority when I was brought onto the Loki team was improving their onboarding process.
 I wanted to keep this as simple and straightforward as possible while also explaining what a public key and seed were.
-These are terminologies and phrases that are unique to the blockchain and crypto community that they hoped would be translatable to the average user, so I wanted to keep the flow as minimalistic and simple as possible.
+These are terminologies and phrases that are unique to the blockchain and crypto community that they hoped would be translatable to the average user, so I wanted to keep the flow as minimalist and simple as possible.

 Based on business goals, user goals, and technical/usability goals, I created a spreadsheet that outlined necessary features for the initial MVP, features that would be nice to incorporate, and future features that would help improve the application’s overall customer experience while taking into account specific user groups needs, start to finish.
 The spreadsheet can be viewed HERE.

 Prior to sketching out initial prototype ideas, I decided to combine the idea of a site map with a Jobs to Be Done worksheet.
 Given that I was tasked with redesigning the app versus building it from the ground up, I was essentially reorganizing and clarifying information rather than thinking about what information had to be included at all.
 It was less of a challenge viewing what needed to be on each page and more of a challenge brainstorming how to visually convey task flows in a way that displayed hierarchy versus disorganized and scattered icons that conveyed a medley of different things.
 By creating a Task Analysis worksheet of the primary, secondary, and tertiary tasks I intended for the user to complete on any given page, it set the stage for low fidelity wireframing.